 Because regulation works!
 And it’s time for a new approach to cannabis.

-The debate over marijuana regulation isn’t about whether marijuana should exist or whether people should use it.
+The debate over cannabis regulation isn’t about whether cannabis should exist or whether people should use it.
 The reality is, even after decades of prohibition, cannabis is used by large numbers of people and is clearly here to stay.
 Given that reality, the question is how Maryland can most effectively regulate cannabis — ensuring the rights and freedoms of responsible consumers while working to reduce the harms of both cannabis use and our marijuana policies.